dylang/jquery-tooltips/readme.md

 * It will hide the tooltip on `mouseleave` and `blur` - unless the tooltip itself has `mouseenter` or `focus`.
 * The trigger element always have the class `highlight` while the tooltip is visible.

-##Tooltip Content
+##Tooltip Selector

-Tooltip content can come from within the trigger or elsewhere on the page.
+The css selector for the tooltip content can point to a child element of the trigger or somewhere else on the page.

     <!DOCTYPE html>
     <html>